sanjaiyan-dev/SanPasJS/sanpasjs-website/docs/guides/commands/new.md

   ```
   ![Command Prompt](../../public/CommandUsage/Sanjaiyan_CMD_Prj_Paste.png)
 - Then click `Enter` to change the directory.
-- Afterwards, run [`sanpasjs new`](#sample) command to create the project folder with `name` option.
+- Afterward, run [`sanpasjs new`](#sample) command to create the project folder with `name` option.
-- Open the `sanpasjs.pas` file in your favourite text editor to edit the pascal file.
+- Open the `sanpasjs.pas` file in your favorite text editor to edit the pascal file.
 - Here, I am using notepad but you can use any text editor you like to use :smile:
   <br />
   <small>
-  If you are using `notepad` like shown below, please select file type to `All Files` to view the pascal file.
+  If you are using `notepad` like shown below, please select the file type to `All Files` to view the pascal file.
   </small>
   ![Notepad file explorer](../../public/CommandUsage/Sanjaiyan_Pascal_notepad_Open.png)
   ![Pascal File Notepad](../../public/CommandUsage/Sanjaiyan_Notepad_Pascal_File.png)
 - To transpile your code run [`sanpasjs compile`](/guides/commands/compile#description) subcommand.
-- To view your website in web browser.
+- To view your website in a web browser.
 Go to the project folder you created and click the HTML file which will be located in `<YOUR_PRJ_PATH>/dist/index.html`.
   ![Open HTML File](../../public/CommandUsage/Sanjaiyan_HTML_File.png)